dyne/sud/README.md

 Contribute via [issues](dyne/sud/issues) or by [sending me a private email](https://jaromil.dyne.org).

-I am also working on a new software following this effort: a very secure alternative to sudo that covers some of its core features, plus adds new features and implements new ideas to grant the security of a UNIX privilege escalation tool on GNU/Linux and Apple/OSX.
+I am also considering to write a new software following this effort: a very secure alternative to sudo that covers some of its core features, plus adds new features and implements new ideas to grant the security of a UNIX privilege escalation tool on GNU/Linux and Apple/OSX.

 Keep an eye [here](https://github.com/jaromil/suca) in case you are interested.

 ## License